ivajon/layout-derive/README.md

 ---

+## derive_examples

+The `derive_examples` workspace member provides representative use case examples and serves as a testing playground.
+Later a proper test architecture will be provided, with fail tests etc.

+Some of the examples are replicated in the `layout-trait` repository for comparison against expected expansions.

+---
 ## Panics

 Notice, we assume the `layout` (`heapless::Vec`), to be of sufficient size to accommodate the result (will panic if insufficient).